-Moreover, policing unauthorized use of our technologies, solutions, and intellectual property is difficult, expensive, and time-consuming, particularly in foreign countries where the laws may not be as protective of intellectual property rights as those in the United States and where mechanisms for enforcement of intellectual property rights may be weak.
-We may be unable to determine the extent of any unauthorized use or infringement of our solutions, technologies, or intellectual property rights.
+Moreover, policing unauthorized use of our technologies, solutions and IP is difficult, expensive, and time-consuming, particularly in foreign countries where the laws may not be as protective of IP rights as those in the United States and where mechanisms for enforcement of IP rights may be weak.
+We may be unable to determine the extent of any unauthorized use or infringement of our solutions, technologies, or IP rights.

-From time to time, legal action by us may be necessary to enforce our patents and other intellectual property rights, to protect our trade secrets, to determine the validity and scope of the intellectual property rights of others, or to defend against allegations of infringement or invalidity.
+From time to time, legal action by us may be necessary to enforce our patents and other IP rights, to protect our trade secrets, to determine the validity and scope of the IP rights of others, or to defend against allegations of infringement or invalidity.
 Such litigation could result in substantial costs and diversion of resources and could negatively affect our business, operating results, financial condition, and cash flows.
-If we are unable to protect our intellectual property rights, our business, operating results, and financial condition will be harmed.
+If we are unable to protect our IP rights, our business, operating results and financial condition will be harmed.